T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 By default the mime type of every uploaded file is checked against a white list of allowed mime types.
 The mime type of a file can be (easily) faked by an attacker.
-This check is good to handle regular user file upload for specific file types but won't help to prevent attacks against uploading and executing malicous code.
+This check is good to handle regular user file upload for specific file types but won't help to prevent attacks against uploading and executing malicious code.

 Instead prohibit the execution of user contributed files by the webserver config (`SecureDirectFileAccess`_).